pinellolab/CRISPResso2/README.md

 --ignore_deletions: Ignore deletions events for the quantification and visualization (default: False)

 --discard_indel_reads: Discard reads with indels in the quantification window from analysis (default: False)

+--shrink_quantification_window_to_included_bases: If True, for guides whose quantification window extends into excluded bases (set by --exclude_bp_from_left and --exclude_bp_from_right), the quantification window will be shrunk to the included bases.
+Otherwise, a BadParameterException will be thrown. (default: False)

 #### Read alignment parameters